oxfordmmm/labbox_backend/README.md

 ## Running in docker

-A `Dockerfile` is provided.
+~~A `Dockerfile` is provided.
 If you build the container locally, it will contain your `.env`, so the container should not be uploaded to any container registry.
-GitHub actions are provided to build the container on release and copy to GitHub container registry, this will then not contain the `.env` file.
+GitHub actions are provided to build the container on release and copy to GitHub container registry, this will then not contain the `.env` file.~~ A `.dockerignore` file is now provided that should make this irrelevant.

 NOTE if you are running the database on your local machine, you are not able to use `localhost` or `127.0.0.1` for the `DATABASE_HOST` entry in the `.env` file.
 Instead use `host.docker.internal` for the `DATABASE_HOST` entry in your `.env` file.
-If you also want the `.env` file to work when running locally outside of a docker container you will need to edit your `hosts` file to point `host.docker.internal` at your local machine.
+If you also want the `.env` file to work when running locally, not in a docker container, you will need to edit your `hosts` file to point `host.docker.internal` at your local machine.

 ## Debugging into Docker